 ALICE discovered multiplicity-dependent strangeness enhancement in \ppColl and \pPbColl collisions, where it was not expected \cite{ALICE:2016fzo}.
-These measurements showed that production and hadronization in dense final states are modified, and that the classic assumption of universal fragmentation breaks down.
-However, this modification was found to largely depend on the charged-particle multiplicity of the event, \ie to be largely independent of the collision system, meaning that a modified form of universality still holds.
-Not only is strangeness affected; hadron composition generally changes in high-multiplicity events.
-In the light flavor sector, the production of stable baryons (protons) as well as short-lived resonances (with lifetimes below $10\,$fm$/c$, \eg $\rho$ and K(892)$^0$) is reduced while the formation of light nuclei (d, t, and $^3$He) is enhanced.
-These three aspects strongly suggests the existence of interactions in the late hadronic stage of the collision with a significant impact on the collision outcome.
-In the heavy-flavor sector, \emph{open} charm production (D$^0$, $\Lambda_c^+$, ...) is enhanced as well, but effect appears to dependent more on the collision system here.
+On the one hand, these measurements showed that production and hadronisation in dense final states is modified, and that the classic assumption of universal fragmentation breaks down.
+On the other hand, this modification was found to follow at first order the charged-particle multiplicity of the event, \ie to be largely independent of the collision system, so that a modified form of universality still holds.
+Not only strangeness is affected, hadron composition generally changes in high-multiplicity events.
+In the light flavour sector, the productions of stable baryons (protons) as well as short-lived resonances (with lifetime below 10 fm/$c$, like $\rho$ and K(892)$^0$) are reduced; the formation of light nuclei (d,t,$^3$He) is enhanced.
+For these three aspects, this strongly suggests that there exist interactions in the late hadronic stage of the collision, with a significant impact on the collision outcome.
+In the heavy-flavour sector, \emph{open} charm production (D$^0$, $\Lambda_c^+$, ...) is enhanced as well, but here the effect appears as more dependent on the collision system.
 Despite these effects, the relative composition of light particles ($\pi$, $K$, $p$) remains fairly constant at mid-rapidity in average events.
 The strangeness enhancement for the lightest hadrons with one strange quark (K$^0_s$, $\Lambda$) is mild.